eclipse/vorto/tutorials/tutorial_connect_xdk_ble.md

-# Connect XDK to Bosch IoT Suite with Eclipse Kura
+# Rapidly develop an IoT App with Vorto connecting a XDK to the Bosch IoT Suite

 In this tutorial, we are going to walk you through the steps of rapidly developing an e2e IoT solution that reads a Bosch XDK's surrounding temperature and transmits this data to the Bosch IoT Suite where it can be visualized in a web application and voice-controlled via Amazon Alexa Service.

 ![](./images/connect_xdk_kura/overview.png)

-Let's develop this app in small steps and have small wins:
+Let's break down the development into several steps:

 - Describe the XDK as an information model with the Vorto IoT toolset
 - Register the XDK in the Bosch IoT Suite with the Bosch IoT Developer Console
 - Build an XDK web application that consumes XDK sensor data from Bosch IoT Suite
 - Simulate the XDK device by sending test data to Bosch IoT Suite, thus verifying the correct behavior of the web application
-- Connect the XDK with Bluetooth to the Bosch IoT Suite via Eclipse Kura Gateway
+- Connect the XDK with Bluetooth to the Bosch IoT Suite via Eclipse Kura
 - Build an Amazon Alexa Skillset to voice-control the XDK.

 # Step 1: Describe XDK as Vorto Information Model